oracle/macaron/docs/source/pages/tutorials/provenance.rst

     ./run_macaron.sh analyze -purl pkg:pypi/urllib3@2.0.0a1

-As part of this analysis, Macaron ends up downloading three different asset files: The `attestation asset <https://api.github.com/repos/urllib3/urllib3/releases/assets/84708804>`_, the artifact's Python wheel file, and the artifact's compressed archive.
+As part of this analysis, Macaron ends up downloading three different asset files: The `attestation asset <https://api.github.com/repos/urllib3/urllib3/releases/assets/84708804>`_, the artifact's Python wheel file, and the source distribution tarball file.
 By examining the attestation, Macaron can verify the two other files.
 This analysis can then report that provenance exists, and is verified.

 If we look at the results of three of Macaron's checks we can validate this result: ``mcn_provenance_derived_repo_1``, ``mcn_provenance_derived_commit_1``, and ``mcn_provenance_verified_1``.